nzbin/magnify/README.md

 # Magnify

-Magnify a jQuery plugin to view images just like in windows.
+Magnify is a jQuery plugin to view images just like in windows.

 ## Main Features

 + Modal draggable.
 + Modal resizable.
 + Modal maximized.